iabs-neuro/mango/README.md

 ## Description

-Software product for analysis of activations and specialization in artificial neural networks (ANN) with the tensor train (TT) decomposition.
+Software product for analysis of activations and specialization in artificial neural networks (ANN), including spike neural networks (SNN), with the tensor train (TT) decomposition.

 ## Installation